ldipotetjob/mojitoverde/content/posts/2017-03-21-scalanutshell.md

 List("1","2","3").foldRight(0)(  _.toInt + _) //val res31: Int = 6
 ```

-We see how has been necessary to change the order of the parameters.
-And now let's see the order of the operations.
+We see how it has been necessary to change the order of the parameters.
+So let's see the order of the operations.

 **Important: See the order or position that the accumulator (on the right) occupies in our case.**

 1st iteration op (first_element_element, accumulator) -> Result_1\
 2nd iteration op (second_element_element, Result_1) -> Result_2\
 3rd iteration op (third_element_element_, Result_2) -> Result_3

-A common operation of all folds is that if the collection is empty we return the accumulator, in general it must be **NEUTRAL**.
+The Common operation in fold methods is when the collection is empty, this cases return the accumulator, in general, it must be **neutral**.

-What does NEUTRAL means:
+What does neutral means:

 If it's a list -> Nil\
 If it is a multiplication operator -> 1\
 If it is a String operator -> ""\
 And so on.

-If we can adapt our code to use fold it would be perfect although many times we will not be able to..
-If **foldRight** and **foldRight**  are equivalent, choose foldLeft by default.
+We can adapt our code to use the fold method.
+Many times it won't be able.
+If **foldRight** and **foldLeft**  are equivalent, choose foldLeft by default.

-The **reduce** method, whose main difference with the **fold** method is that it does not have an initial value, so we have to make sure that the collection on which we use it is not an empty collection.
-With the **reduce** method a collection is "reduced or merged" using associative operators.
+In the **reduce** method, whose main difference from the fold method is that it does not have an initial value, the collection is "reduced or merged" using associative operators.
+Make sure to use this method in the not-empty collection.

 ```scala
 def reduce[A1 >: A](op: (A1, A1) ⇒ A1): A1
 ```

-**reduce** is quite similar to fold but don't include acumulator and **the ONLY** aspect that you have to guarantee is just don't traverse an empty collection(**list in this case**).
+The **reduce method** is quite similar to the fold method with two main differences, **do not include any acumulator** also **you must guarantee do not traverse an empty collection**(list in this case).
 ```scala
 List (1,2,3,4,5).fold ("")((s1, s2) => s"$s1 - $s2") //res20: Any = " - 1 - 2 - 3 - 4 - 5"
 /** check difference between the leftmost char comparing against the above line of code */